intelagense/rwxrob/log/2021/02/15/README.md

+## Monday, February 15, 2021, 9:50:57AM EST <1613400657>

+Had a great conversation with my wife over coffee.
+She's laughing her ass off because she absolutely has always known that hacking is in my DNA, even my language skills and asshole-ness play into it.
+Being a pedantic, "water-boiling" asshole is part of the job description, as is being able to back it up.
+The more you can show a corporation how badly they suck --- and communicate that effectively --- the more you prosper.

+I was born to hack.

 ## Monday, February 15, 2021, 9:07:27AM EST <1613398047>

 You know, I'm a hacker.
 I always have been.
 I don't know why I don't